DaycareIQ/blog.daycareiq.com/_posts/2016-11-13-Donald-Trump-Childcare.md

 - Some of these promises also apply to elder care.
 You can read more at the link above, as well as in this [document](https://assets.donaldjtrump.com/Childcare_Reform.pdf)

-Thanks for reading - please [emailus](mailto://craig@daycareiq.com) if you have questions.
+Thanks for reading - please [email us](mailto://craig@daycareiq.com) if you have questions.
 We'd love to discuss the changes!

 ----

 If you'd like to watch President Elect Trump introduce his childcare changes, you can watch the video below.

-{% include youtubePlayer.html id="zg4rxRgIJiM" %}
+{% include youtubePlayer.html id="gNieyVSXmus" %}